Creating a Discord HTTP Slash Command Bot with Fastify

 Let's start by creating a new folder for our project and initializing it with npm.

-$mkdir trout && cd trout$npm init
+mkdir trout && cd troutnpm init

 For this particular project, let's use esm by default.
-All of the supported Node.js versions now fully support it (you can check what version you're on by running node -v
+All of the supported Node.js versions now fully support it (you can check what version you're on by running node -v in your terminal - it should be 10+) so let's make it a habit to use esm!

-script that loads our bot's tokens from a .env
+We can also add a start script that loads our bot's tokens from a .env file and boots the server.

-1{2 "name": "discord-trout",3 "version": "1.0.0",4 "description": "Sometimes you gotta slap a person with a large trout",5 "main": "server.js",+ "type": "module",7 "scripts": {+ "start": "node -r dotenv/config server.js"- "test": "echo \"Error: no test specified\" && exit 1"10 },11 ...12}
+{ "name": "discord-trout", "version": "1.0.0", "description": "Sometimes you gotta slap a person with a large trout", "main": "server.js", "type": "module", "scripts": { "start": "node -r dotenv/config server.js" "test": "echo \"Error: no test specified\" && exit 1" }, ...}

 Let's get things kicked off by installing some dependencies for our project.

-provides some utilities that we'll need when interacting with the Discord API.
+discord-interactions provides some utilities that we'll need when interacting with the Discord API.

-file and copy over our bot information from Discord's Applications page.
+Now we can create a .env file and copy over our bot information from Discord's Applications page.
 Replace the values with the ones from the bot you created earlier.

 With that done, we can move onto the code!
 We'll start by creating a minimal fastify server.
 We'll copy most of the code from the fastify getting started guide, and add a GET request for the root URL.

-you should be able to navigate to http://localhost:3000 and see a message in your terminal that fastify has received and responded to a request!
+If you start the server with npm start you should be able to navigate to http://localhost:3000 and see a message in your terminal that fastify has received and responded to a request!

-interaction type that it will send via a POST request.
-Let's modify our server code to define a new POST route on the root url, and then have it look at the request object to determine if it's a PING
+Now it's time for the fun part - let's start writing the bot logic.
+The slash command documentation starts off by telling us that we need to respond to a PING interaction type that it will send via a POST request.
+Let's modify our server code to define a new POST route on the root url, and then have it look at the request object to determine if it's a PING interaction or not.
+If it is, we should respond with the appropriate PONG interaction.
+The discord-interactions library we installed earlier has a couple of helpers we can use to make our code clearer!

 If we start our server and try to connect our application to Discord at this point, we'll get a failure message.
 It turns out that our application can't accept every request that it is sent - we need to do some verification work to ensure the request is valid.

-to verify requests, but it requires the raw request body to work.
+There's a helper method in discord-interactions to verify requests, but it requires the raw request body to work.
 Fastify doesn't have built-in support for that, but luckily there is a community plugin we can set up to get things working.
-We'll want the plugin to run and transform the request before any handlers run, so we'll register it in fastify with a runFirst
+We'll want the plugin to run and transform the request before any handlers run, so we'll register it in fastify with a runFirst option set.

-needs.
+Great!
+Now we have a request.rawBody value that discord-interactions needs.
 Next we need to set up a fastify hook that checks all incoming requests - we'll want this check to run before any route handler logic, so we'll register it as a preHandler hook.
 The discord-interactions library explains how to use it to verify a request, so we'll largely copy over what they have written while making some small tweaks to fit it to fastify instead of express.

 Now if we start the server and try to connect it with the Discord applications page, we should get a success message!

-command from IRC, and another that sends a bot invitation link to users who also want to add the bot to their own servers.
+It's finally time to begin working on our commands.
+We'll create two of them - one that implements the famous /slap command from IRC, and another that sends a bot invitation link to users who also want to add the bot to their own servers.

 For our Slap command, we'll need the person interacting with the bot to input a user to target.
 The Discord API docs say that a user mention is type 6 - we'll mark that option as required, since we need someone to slap.
 The invite command doesn't require an input, so we'll just define it with a name and description.

-Since we'll need to register the commands with Discord when we're done defining them, we'll put the definitions in a new commands.js
+Since we'll need to register the commands with Discord when we're done defining them, we'll put the definitions in a new commands.js file.

 Then we can import them and add some helper definitions back in our server code: